 - Overly Long Gag: "From now on, the baby sleeps in the crib."
 "Iron helps us play!"
 "AHAHAHAHAHAHA!"
 "Hello, Joe!"

 - Note that it's actually played twice in a naked attempt to pad the episode out, which the writers admitted to doing in the DVD commentary.

-- Primal Scene: Played for Laughs — Bart saw his parents have sex when he was still in diapers (but able to walk), he accidentally walked in Homer and Marge having sex, which led his first words, "Ay caramba!"
+- Primal Scene: Played for Laughs — When Bart was still in diapers (but able to walk), he accidentally walked in Homer and Marge having sex, which led his first words, "Ay caramba!"

 - The Scapegoat: Bart was initially okay with the idea of having a baby sibling because he thought said potential sibling could've been used as a prop or someone to pass blame on when he misbehaved.
 But as it turned out, no such luck.